 Connecting deeply — recognizing the individuality of each person — makes me a better facilitator and coach.
 I can sense when there’s a question waiting to be asked or a story needing to be told, and I hold myself to the expectation that each person on a Roy Group course or in a coaching session will walk away feeling a connection – to the content, to the tools, or to me.
 That connection must be made in order for each individual to truly reap the transformative benefits of our work.
 My mission is to ensure each person takes away something of value from their experience with Roy Group that they can use in business and in life.

-You’re known for being a no-nonsense kind of soul.
-So tell me about the value of experiential, super-applicable learning, like people get in a Roy Group course.
+You’re known for being a no-nonsense kind of person.
+Tell me about the value of experiential, super-applicable learning, like people get in a Roy Group course.

 Sure.
 Well, there’s no denying time is our most precious commodity, now more than ever before.
 When it comes to leadership development, if it doesn’t offer immediate and applicable value, then I’m not interested.
 I am constantly asking myself, “Can a person use this in their day-to-day reality?”